msalu/loan-app/README.md

 ## Running App

-Clone the project, import all the files into desired dev environement eg. VCode, select the project directory and run in terminal: **npm start**.
-It opens the app in the development mode, to view it open [http://localhost:3000](http://localhost:3000) in the browser.
+Clone the project or download as a zip-file, import all the files into desired dev environement eg. VCode, select the project directory and run in terminal: **npm i**.
+It installs all the modules that are listed on package.json file and their dependencies.
+For next run **npm start** which opens the app in the development mode, to view it open [http://localhost:3000](http://localhost:3000) in the browser.

 ---